timothyf/resume-builder/README.md

 under `tmp/pdfs/visual-regression/` and checks the expected page count, text bounds, rendered content, and unexpected blank pages.

+The screenshots currently render the active resume rather than a fixed test-only content fixture.
+Normal resume edits can therefore change wrapping, document height, or PDF pagination and cause an intentional visual failure.
+Review the generated images before updating baselines; do not update them automatically merely to make the test pass.

-After intentionally changing layout or styles, inspect the current images and update the committed baselines with:
+After intentionally changing layout, styles, or resume content, inspect the current images and update the committed baselines with:

     RUN_VISUAL=1 UPDATE_VISUAL=1 bundle exec rspec spec/visual/visual_regression_spec.rb